Suggesting content improvements

 2 minute read

-If you notice an issue with the United Manufacturing Hub documentation or have an idea for new content, then open an issue.
+If you notice an issue with the United Manufacturing Hub or one of its components, like the documentation, or have an idea for new content, then open an issue.
 All you need is a GitHub account and a web browser.

-In most cases, new work on the United Manufacturing Hub documentation begins with an issue in GitHub.
-UMH contributors then review, categorize and tag issues as needed.
+In most cases, new work on the United Manufacturing Hub begins with an issue in GitHub.
+UMH maintainers then review, categorize and tag issues as needed.
 Next, you or another member of the United Manufacturing Hub community open a pull request with changes to resolve the issue.

 Opening an issue

 If you want to suggest improvements to existing content or notice an error, then open an issue.

 - Go to the GitHub repository for the content you want to improve, like the main repository or the documentation repository.

 - There are multiple issue templates to choose from.
 Choose the one that best describes your issue.

 - Fill out the issue template with as many details as you can.
 If you have a specific suggestion for how to resolve the issue, include it in the issue description.